PARADISE SPRINGS WINERY - CLIFTON

 Nestled in the heart of the quaint and unassuming town of Clifton, Virginia sits Fairfax County's first winery - Paradise Springs.
-Built on land that traces back to Lord Fairfax (the county's namesake), and the first bicoastal wine brand in the United States, Paradise Springs has a rich and inspiring history.
-Take a look and see why this winery is so special to Fairfax County.
-Open daily (Year Round) from 11am-7pm (and until 9pm on Friday); 6:30pm last call, 6:40pm last tasting time.
+Built on land that traces back to Lord Fairfax (the county's namesake), and the first bicoastal wine brand in the United States, Paradise Springs has a rich and inspiring history, take a look and see why this winery is so special to Fairfax County.

 Things to Know for Your Trip to Paradise